saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Raw Comment Snippets:** Displays the top 10 most popular comments (by like count) to give users a direct glimpse into the source data.
 *   **Loading Indicators:** Provides clear visual feedback during the analysis process, including fetching external context, with skeleton loaders and spinning icons.
 *   **Error Handling:** Displays user-friendly alerts for any issues encountered during analysis (e.g., invalid link, insufficient comments, API errors).
+*   **Formatted Chat Responses:** AI responses in the chat interface are now rendered with proper Markdown formatting, improving readability and presentation.

 ### 2.5.
 Professional PDF Report Export
 *   **One-Click Download:** Users can easily download the complete analysis report as a beautifully formatted PDF document.